 Since then a lot of effort is put in by the same government on making the timber traceability more complete and above all more transparent.
 The 2016 new forest law foresees registration of timber in the forest at the tree level through a unique national code system.
 This code will accompany the log from the forest until and after processing to guarantee full traceability.

 During the Lima COP 20 in December 2014 an important initiative, called “Pacto Nacional por la Madera Legal” (National Pact for Legal Timber), was started.
 Through this initiative key players as private companies, civil society and different government ministries joined forces to promote the trade and use of legal (verified) timber.
-Final objective of this pact is to secure that al timber produced for national commercial purposes will be of legal origin.
+The final objective of this pact is to secure that all timber produced for national commercial purposes will be of legal origin.

 Another related initiative is “Forest Plan” or “Plan Selva” from the Education Ministry (MINEDU) through the National Education Infrastructure Programme (PRONIED).
 Through the coordination with different authorities this initiative applied the use of strict criteria in procuring timber of legal sources for the annual construction campaign of school furniture.